 - Coconut charcoal – Yes, believe it or not, if you heat up coconut shells, you basically turn them into little charcoal sponges that work like crazy to remove dirt and oil from your skin.

 - Binchotan charcoal powder – Also referred to as white charcoal, binchotan charcoal is made from Japanese oak trees.
 Like other forms of charcoal, it essentially pulls out impurities like dirt and oil from the skin.

-- Honey – The humectant properties of honey add moisture to the skin.
+- Honey has humectant properties that add moisture to the skin.

-- Apple cider vinegar – Apple cider vinegar is great for unclogging pores and balancing pH levels!
+- Apple cider vinegar is great for unclogging pores and balancing pH levels

-- Kaolin clay – Like a slightly less powerful version of bentonite clay, kaolin clay draws out the impurities from skin and exfoliates it.
+- Kaolin clay draws out the impurities from skin and exfoliates it.

-- Botanical oils – If you’ve read the ingredients on our Prince Charcoal Natural Detox Mask, you might notice all the botanical oils we’ve included.
-From lavender to jojoba seed oil to rosehip seed oil to grapeseed oil, we’ve packed it with oils that not only give it a lovely, soft scent, but help soften and condition mature skin, protect skin from environmental stressors, and balance oils!
+- Botanical oils, from lavender to jojoba seed oil to rosehip seed oil to grapeseed oil, bind skincare products together and add a lovely scent.
+They also help soften and condition mature skin, protect skin from environmental stressors, and balance the skin.